The Two RV Gypsies: Full-Time RVers

 Historic Fort Stockton sign

 Below: Paisano Pete - The second largest roadrunner in the world.
 It stands Eleven-feet tall and 22-feet long.
 He is Fort Stockton's mascot, because the bird is a common site in the area.
-Paisano Pete welcomed the two RV Gypies to his town.
+Paisano Pete welcomed the two RV Gypsies to his town.

 Lee Duquettte and Paisano Pete Karen Duquettte and Paisano Pete